(This Post was originally released October 2018)

 Below are 3 ways of dealing with racism:

 The first time I saw this sidewalk insert, I eagerly sought the story.

 As the story goes, that part of the sidewalk had been there since the church was built at this location in 1892.

 But, in the mid 60’s someone asked, “a bit too loudly” if all people were welcome, as the sign said.

-Nobody answered, but the next week the sign was taken out of the ground, put into storage, and a blank slab of cement was laid.
+Nobody answered, but the next week the sidewalk-sign was gone, replaced by a blank slab of cement.

 Sometime late in the 90’s, in its broken state, it was returned to the sidewalk to proudly show that, YES, All People are welcome.

 That it lies there in a broken state tells its own story, don’t you think?